 Chardonnay

-This noble grape expresses dynamically in Washington state.
+This noble grape is expressed dynamically in Washington state.
 Thanks to differences in our sites, we grow a nice juxtaposition of styles.
-Bacchus and Dionysus offer a rich, dense, classic New World Chardonnay.
-At the elevated and cooler Gamache Vineyard, the grape retains a crisper acidity with delicate, fresh flavors.
-Think lemongrass, lemon curd.
+Bacchus offers a rich, dense, classic New World Chardonnay.
+At the elevated and cooler Gamache Vineyard, the grape retains a crisper acidity with delicate, fresh flavors - think lemongrass and lemon curd.
 Weinbau Vineyard on the warm Wahluke Slope can be lush with tropical fruit characteristics.

 -